microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Input/README.md

 #### GamepadTest.unity
 This scene has some objects in there which respond to the Xbox gamepad input.
-It also has the HoloToolkitCameraParent prefab which is useful for testing teleporting scenarios for occluded devices.
+It also has the MixedRealityToolkitCameraParent prefab which is useful for testing teleporting scenarios for occluded devices.
 Cube:
 Press A to air tap.
 Press A and left joystick to rotate the cube.